-Strengthening the drive for Malaria Elimination through NVBDCP-Civil Society Partnership, LEPRA Society implemented Intensified Malaria Control Project -3, Global Fund project, in Odisha state during 2016-18 covering the three highly endemic tribal districts of Keonjhar, Mayurbhanj and Sundergarh which include 1178 remote tribal and inaccessible villages.
-The objectives of this project include: (1) achieving 80% coverage by effective preventive intervention through supply of long-lasting insecticide-treated nets (LLIN), to population living in high-risk project areas (API>1); (2) achieving 80% coverage of fever cases by correct, affordable and appropriate parasitological diagnosis and prompt, effective treatment according to the national drug policy; (3) achieve 100% coverage in project areas through Behavior Change Communication (BCC) activities to improve knowledge, attitudes and practices in malaria prevention and management; (4) improve service delivery through strengthened surveillance and monitoring & evaluation (M&E), program planning and management, coordination and partnership development; (5) fortifying health systems and community through capacity building (training) to improve service delivery.
+Strengthening the drive for Malaria Elimination through NVBDCP-Civil Society Partnership, LEPRA implemented Intensified Malaria Control Project -3, a Global Fund project, in Odisha state during 2016-18 covering the three highly endemic tribal districts – Keonjhar, Mayurbhanj and Sundergarh which include 1,178 remote tribal and inaccessible villages.
+The objectives of this project include: (1) achieving 80% coverage by effective preventive intervention through supply of long-lasting insecticide-treated nets (LLIN) to population living in high-risk project areas (API>1); (2) achieving 80% coverage of fever cases by correct, affordable and appropriate parasitological diagnosis and prompt, effective treatment according to the national drug policy; (3) achieve 100% coverage in project areas through Behaviour Change Communication (BCC) activities to improve knowledge, attitudes and practices in malaria prevention and management; (4) improve service delivery through strengthened surveillance and monitoring & evaluation (M&E), program planning and management, coordination and partnership development; (5) fortifying health systems and community through capacity building (training) to improve service delivery.